tdex-network/dev-portal/docs/specs/03-swap-protocol.md

   string id = 1;
   // indetifier of the SwapAccept message string accept_id = 2;
-  // The signed transaction base64 encoded containing the Proposers's signed
-  // inputs in a PSET format
-  string transaction = 3;
+  // The swap transaction in PSETv2 or raw hex format signed by the Proposer string transaction = 3;
 }